-The IOB33 is optional I/O expansion board designed for use with the BXT7059 and BXTS7059 SHBs.
+The IOB33 is optional I/O expansion board designed for use with the JXT6966 and JXTS6966 SHBs.
 Additional board versions are available for use with other Trenton SHBs.
 The IOB33 provides legacy I/O support and features a x4 PCIe edge connector along the bottom edge of the card.
-This x4 card edge connector routes a x4 PCIe Gen 3.0 electrical link from the boards CPU0 down to the PCIe expansion slot on a PICMG 1.3 backplane.
+This x4 card edge connector routes a x1PCI Gen 1.1 electrical link from the boards Intel® 3420 PCH down to the expansion slot on a PICMG 1.3 backplane.
+The electrical width of this expansion link is determined by the board's chipset.
+For example, an IOB33 used with a Trenton MCX/MCG will route a x4 PCIe link from the south bridge of these SHBs down to a backplane.
 This extra link is useful in supporting an additional system card slot.